nniiicc/LIS-570-Au2021/index.md

 **Office hours**: Office hours with TA's are as follows:

-- Section A
+- Section A: Yvette - Wednesdays 4-5pm (sign up using the directions on Canvas)
-- Section B: Fridays from 2:00pm to 3:30pm; Zoom link: https://washington.zoom.us/j/96302233581; Meeting ID: 963 0223 3581
+- Section B: Kunsang - Wednesdays 3:00-4:00pm; Thursdays 4:00-5:00pm (sign up using the directions on Canvas)

-If you need to schedule a meeting with Dr. Weber use this [link](https://calendly.com/nmweber/15min).
+If you need to schedule a meeting with Dr. Weber use the calendly link found on your canvas site

 **Weekly Topics**
 <ul>